 Cost: A lot of time and sponsor donated products.

 Beyond that most of what is needed is volunteers – an MC, registration desk, raffle ticket sales, setup crew.
 It’s a big job to put together even a small contest.
-My hard costs for a small contest are usually just under $1000CAD.
+My hard costs are usually just under $1000CAD.
 It’s a stretch to get that back between limited sponsor cash, raffle and registration fees.
 Sometimes I do, sometimes I just have to cover the additional costs myself.
-The upside to running a store at the event is that my table profits are usually at least close to enough to cover the difference
+The upside to running a store at the event is that my table profits are usually at least close to enough to cover the difference.

 For the most part I treat these two the same.
-I’m usually either running one or the other as Canadian Natinoals alternates east coast/west coast.
-So When I’m not running nationals, WCR serves as a replacement west coast contest for those that can’t travel.
+I’m usually either running one or the other as Canadian Nationals alternates east coast/west coast.
+So when I’m not running nationals WCR I treat it as the year’s ‘big contest’ for those that can’t travel.

 As far as the main tasks go they are usually close to the same, with scaled up costs.
 A larger/nicer venue is needed, everything else costs a little more.